pkiel/notebook/_posts/2022-06-20-LangdonSkeletonAnalysis.md

 apart skeleton grown under treatment conditions in the Old Growth section.

-It is important to remember that the vertical growth was significantly different among treatments.
-Therefore, we should standardize the density of the new material to its growth.
+It is important to remember that the density is also a factor of the coral’s growth and not its treatment group.
+Therefore, we should standardize the density of the new material to its vertical growth.

 ## Statistical Testing